 Formidable Magazine.
 What was your first creative impulse?

 M.M.
 I enjoyed drawing since childhood.
 As I got older I was interested more drawing and painting, but always in a playful way without any goal or intention.
-Later I began to look to what other artists had done, to understand and learn from old masters.
+Later I began to look at what other artists had done, to understand and learn from old masters.

 F.M.
 There is some point or experience that made you realize that art would be your way?